flexascript/vscode-extension/README.md

-# Flexa Extension
+# Flexa Extension for VSCode

-A simple syntax highlight for Flexa script.
+A VSCode extenstion for FlexaScript.